tscpp/knuckles/docs/parts/packages/config/description.md

-Manages the [toolchain] config file for [Knockout].
+Manages the [toolkit] config file for [Knockout].
 It exports utillities and declarations.